-PRINCIPAL RISKS IN 2022/23
+PRINCIPAL RISKS IN 2023/24

-The principal risks are those which are assessed to significantly and negatively impact our ability to create value in the short, medium and long term.
-These risks are identified through the Risk Prioiritisation and Assessment step of the risk management process, taking in to account the severity of impact and likelihood of occurrence of identified risks.
+The principal risks are those that are assessed to significantly and negatively impact our ability to create value in the short, medium, and long term.
+These risks are identified through the Risk Prioritisation and Assessment step of the risk management process, taking into account the severity of impact and likelihood of occurrence of identified risks.
+The significant risk areas impacting the company's strategic business objectives and the measures taken to address these risks are discussed below.